smartheim/ui-maintenance/assets/roadmap.md

     html pages.
 For MQTT an auxilary page could be a "MQTT Traffic Monitor", for ZWave it could be "ZWave Network Diagram".
   - Add "source" link, e.g. "https://github.com/openhab/openhab2-addons/tree/master/addons/binding/org.openhab.binding.network"
   - Add "loglevel" (trace, info, debug, warn, error)
+  - Add "versioninformation":
+    Should contain "known bugs" etc with a specific version, so that a user does not report something known and is able to decided if he/she needs to update to a newer version for his/her specific needs.
+    <mark>Important:</mark> This is something that the OH core need to periodically refresh.
+This is nothing that can just be shipped.

 ## Inbox page